xubingyue/avocadodb/Documentation/DocuBlocks/Rest/Replication/JSF_put_api_replication_synchronize.md

   synchronization later.

-WARNING: calling this method will sychronize data from the collections found on the remote endpoint to the local ArangoDB database.
+WARNING: calling this method will sychronize data from the collections found on the remote endpoint to the local AvocadoDB database.
 All data in the local collections will be purged and replaced with data from the endpoint.

 Use with caution!